Welcome

 Three prayerful congregations, committed to beauty in worship and practical faith, caring for our neighbours as well as each other.

-A strong musical tradition; with Parish Choir and a variety of concerts.
+A strong musical tradition, with Parish Choir and a variety of concerts.

 A range of activities and social groups for young and old.